bic-berkeley/psych-214-fall-2016/introducing_nipype.rst

 Check this is working by running the code above.

-Next we need to make sure that nipype has SPM on the MATLAB path when it is running MATLAB.
+Next we need to make sure that Nipype has SPM on the MATLAB path when it is running MATLAB.
 Try running this command to get the SPM version.

+..
+The following assumes that, if MATLAB is on the path, then it also has SPM on the MATLAB path.

 .. nbplot::
-    :raises: RuntimeError
+    :run-parts: () if not have_matlab else 0

     >>> mlab = nim.MatlabCommand()
     >>> mlab.inputs.script = "spm ver"  # get SPM version